About the service connection point in Configuration Manager

 The distribution manager on the site server uses the site system installation account to transfer updates from the service connection point.

-To enable operation, the computer that hosts the service connection point and any firewalls between that computer and the Internet must pass communications through port TCP 443 and port TCP 443 to the following Internet locations.
+To enable operation, the computer that hosts the service connection point and any firewalls between that computer and the internet must pass communications through outgoing port TCP 443 for HTTPS and outgoing port TCP 80 for HTTP to the below internet locations.
 The service connection point also supports using a web proxy (with or without authentication) to use these locations.
-If you need to configure a web proxy acccount See: Proxy server support in System Center Configuration Manager.
+If you need to configure a web proxy account, see Proxy server support.

 Updates and servicing